susanev/uw-stars-cse/142/week7/lecture-notes.md

 #### Line-based Processing
 * Process data by line using `nextLine()`
-* When doing line-based processing you often use a while loop, because you are unsure of the number of lines you will read in; an example method is shown below
+* When doing line-based processing you often use a while loop, because you are unsure of the number of lines you will read in; an example method is shown below.
+Note that the method below returns the empty string if nothing is found, this is a good 142 solution.

   ```java
   // searches for and returns the next line of the given input that contains